-Before your meeting

-Do a little background research on the Member whose office you are visiting.
+Before your meeting, do a little background research on the Member whose office you are visiting.
 You should know what committees they serve on and how they have voted on legislation you care about.
-A quick Google search or perusal of the Member's website can give you important information on where the Member's priorities lie.
-If you are meeting with a member of the staff, you may be able to find staff information about their responsibilities or background (such as where they went to school), although this information is not always readily available.
+A quick Google search or scan of the Member's website can give you important information on where the Member's priorities lie.
+If you are meeting with staff, you may be able to find information about their responsibilities or background (such as where they went to school), although this information is not always readily available.

-Make sure you know ahead of time what you plan to say (see the section on "Crafting your message").
+Make sure you know ahead of time what you plan to say (see the earlier section on "Crafting Your Message").
 Prepare and organize any written materials you plan to leave behind.
-COSSA's website

-(www.cossa.org/advocacy/take-action) has a number of "one-pagers" that you may use during your visit (e.g. state-specific fact sheets on social and behavioral science funding).
+COSSA's website (www.cossa.org/advocacy/resources) has a number of "one-pagers" that you may use during your visit (e.g. state-specific fact sheets on social and behavioral science funding).
 You may want to put them in a folder so the staff member can keep everything together after you have left.

-A Typical Congressional Office
+A Typical Congressional Office - Washington DC